inventwithdean/natural-play-vr/README.md

 ## The Vision

-Most AI in games use text descriptions of the level and objects for gameplay and cloud AI to perform in game tasks.
+Most AI in games use text descriptions of the level and objects for gameplay and cloud LLMs/VLMs to operate on that context.

 NaturalPlay-VR is a completely offline, 3D spatial framework that allows an NPC to physically navigate and reason about its environment using pure visual data.
 There are no hardcoded navigation maps or pre-written dialogue trees.
-The NPC literally looks at the world, processes the image through a local VLM (Ministral 8B), and executes spatial commands with minimal latency.
+The NPC literally looks at the world, processes the image through a local VLM (Ministral 3 8B), and executes spatial commands with minimal latency.

 ## Key Features